 Audition Requirements by Degree

-Bachelor of Musical Arts Degree (BMA) Audition Requirements
+Bachelor of Musical Arts Degree (B.M.A.)
+Audition Requirements

-Those auditioning for the Bachelor of Musical Arts Degree (Jazz and Contemporary Improvisation track) will complete an audition following these requirements:
+Students auditioning for the Bachelor of Musical Arts Degree (Jazz and Contemporary Improvisation track) will complete an audition following these requirements:

 • Perform a prepared piece (any style) that highlights your individual creativity, artistic expression and technical skill